Air Conditioner Repair Checklist

 - Making your system wear out sooner

-We recommend installing new flat filters every four weeks, and accordion filters every three months.
+We recommend installing new flat filters every four weeks, and pleated filters every three months.

-If you can’t remember when you last installed a new one, switch off your equipment completely and pull out the filter.
+If you can’t remember when you last replaced your filter, switch off your equipment completely and pull out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be located in a connected filter case or wall-mounted return air grille.

 Hold the filter up to your light fixture.
 If you can’t see through it, you certainly should replace it.